Writers are readers first, and Veda is no exception.

 “I’ve written books for first readers and books for high school students, plus the romances for adults.
 I like the variety of working on different readership levels.”

-Now, 47 books and over 600 articles and short stories later, life has changed around the Jones household.
+Now, 47 traditionally published books, 13 original e-books, and over 600 articles and short stories later, life has changed around the Jones household.
 Her three sons, Landon, Morgan, and Marshall, are grown.
-Jim, a Vietnam vet (draft #57), died a couple years ago after five primary cancers linked to Agent Orange.
+Jim, a Vietnam vet (draft #57), died a few years ago after five primary cancers linked to Agent Orange.

 “Things are a lot quieter.
 I have lots of writing time, but I seem to fill it with friends and volunteering.
 But when I’m on deadline, I write all day long.”